Germany's Schaeuble says still working on Greek bailout review

-BERLIN (Reuters) - German Finance Minister Wolfgang Schaeuble said on Monday it was still unclear whether international lenders and Greece would meet this week to discuss Athens’ progress in implementing reforms as agreed in its third bailout program last year.
+BERLIN, April 25 (Reuters) - German Finance Minister Wolfgang Schaeuble said on Monday it was still unclear whether international lenders and Greece would meet this week to discuss Athens’ progress in implementing reforms as agreed in its third bailout programme last year.

 “I don’t know whether we’ll meet on Thursday.
 We’re still working on it,” Schaeuble said during a panel discussion in Berlin.